Guar seed futures fall on rising stockpiles

-New Delhi, Apr 18 (PTI) Guar seed prices fell by Rs 38 to Rs 4,380 per 10 quintal in futures trade Thursday as investors offloaded positions amid a weak trend at the physical markets.
-At the National Commodity and Derivatives Exchange, guar seed for delivery in June moved down by Rs 38, or 0.86 per cent, to Rs 4,380 per 10 quintal with an open interest of 14,600 lots.
-Similarly, the rate for May eased by Rs 31.5, or 0.72 per cent, to Rs 4,328 per 10 quintal with an open interest of 1,18,720 lots.
-Marketmen said, cutting down of positions by participants following a weak trend at the spot market against muted demand from guar gum makers mainly led to the fall in prices here.
-PTI RUJ SHWSHW
+New Delhi, Nov 26 (PTI) Guar seed prices went down steeply by Rs 13 to Rs 9,033 per quintal in futures trade Monday amid off-loading of exposure by investors in sync with a weak trend at the physical markets.
+At the National Commodity and Derivatives Exchange, guar seed for delivery in December moved down by Rs 103 or 1.13 per cent to Rs 9,033 per quintal, persisting an open interest of 83,080 lots.
+Similarly, the rates for January moved down by Rs 100 or 1.08 per cent to Rs 9,170 per quintal, open interest stood at 39,120 lots.
+Marketmen cutting down of positions by participants following a weak trend at the spot markets on soaring stocks against muted demand from guar gum makers, led to the fall in guar seed futures traded lower.
+PTI ADIADI

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today